MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/update-your-app-to-the-latest-advertising-libraries.md

 ms.assetid: f8d5b2ad-fcdb-4891-bd68-39eeabdf799c
 ---

-# Update your app to the latest Microsoft advertising libraries
+# Update your app to the latest ad libraries

 Only the following SDKs are supported for showing banner ads from Microsoft advertising in your apps by using an **AdControl** or **AdMediatorControl**: